Jamie Grace: Musical style

 In a somewhat unusual style, Jamie Grace combines elements of hip hop, folk, and pop into one distinct sound.
 She occasionally uses elements of guest vocalists, such as TobyMac in "Hold Me" and GabeReal from DiverseCity in "One Song at a Time" on Hold Me.

 Personal life

 Grace graduated from Point University with a bachelor's degree in children's ministry.
-She has Tourette syndrome and obsessive–compulsive disorder.
+She has Tourette syndrome, obsessive–compulsive disorder, attention deficit hyperactivity disorder and anxiety.

 In 2016, she was called up onto the stage at an Adele concert.
-She then sang a cover of "I Can't Help Falling in Love With You" – originally sung by Elvis – and Adele said that she had a great voice.
+She then sang a cover of "Can't Help Falling in Love", originally sung by Elvis Presley, and Adele said that she had a great voice.

 On January 25, 2018, Grace announced that she had become engaged to Aaron Collins.
 The couple were married on April 14, 2018.
-They welcomed their first child, a daughter, Isabella Brave Harper Collins on June 7, 2019.
+They welcomed their first child, a daughter, Isabella Brave Harper on June 7, 2019.